Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Iryna Kalamurza, Shutterstock

 Jack Russell Terriers are smart, energetic little pups that need plenty of time and devotion from their owners to thrive.
-It’s common for this breed to experience stress and anxiety when their owner leaves the house, especially if they haven’t taken their daily walk.
+It’s common for them to experience stress and anxiety when their owner leaves the house, especially if they haven’t taken their daily walk.

 7. Bichon Frisé